Differential Tractography

 Exclude cerebellum

 Many false results may be generated just because of different slice coverage at the cerebellum.
 To handle this issue, add a region from [Atlas][BrainSeg][Cerebellum] and assign it as ROA.
+This corresponds to using a mask file with the --mask

 Segment results into bundles